Kansas to Tennessee Car Shipping (2025 Cost Guide)

 FAQ

-Does someone have to be present when picking up my car in Kansas and when dropping off my car in Tennessee?
+Does someone have to be present when you ship a car for pickup in Kansas and delivery in Tennessee?toggle

-Most companies will require someone that is at least 18 years old to be present when picking up your car in Kansas and when dropping it off in Tennessee.
+Most companies will require that an adult of at least 18 years of age be present when picking up your car in Kansas and when dropping it off in Tennessee.

-Do you need car insurance when shipping your car from Kansas to Tennessee?
+Do you need car insurance when shipping your car from Kansas to Tennessee?toggle

 If you’re not driving the vehicle from Kansas to Tennessee, you aren't required to have typical car insurance.
 Your car hauler should have adequate insurance if an accident happened on the drive to Tennessee, which you should verify before loading your car in Kansas.